Accenture/Ocaramba.templates/README.md

 ![Add New Item window](images/new-item.png)

 In case of problems with executing tests, update at least TestAdapter and Selenium browser drivers.
-You can also try to uninstall and install back one of browser drivers.
+You can also try to uninstall and install back one of the browser drivers.

 ![Update](images/Update.png)